Nicaragua Food Guide

 Region: National

-Nicaraguan version of paella with rice, chicken, vegetables, and spices.
-Spanish colonial influence adapted to local ingredients.
+The Nicaraguan take on paella: rice with chicken, vegetables, and spices.
+A Spanish colonial dish reworked around local ingredients.

 Regional Cuisine Highlights